alphagov/govuk-design-system/src/styles/colour/index.md

 ## Organisation colours

-You can find brand colours for government departments and organisations in the GOV.UK Frontend [\_colours-organisations](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/settings/_colours-organisations.scss) file.
+You can find brand colours for government departments and organisations in the [\_colours-organisations file in GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/settings/_colours-organisations.scss).

 This file is maintained on a best effort basis and is assembled from a number of sources, including: